walker84837/kyori-component-json/src/introduction.md

 ## What can you do with this library?

-Now that we know what a text component is, we understand what this library's purpose better.
+Now that we understand what a text component is, we have a better understanding of the library's purpose.

 This library simplifies the creation, manipulation, and de/serialization of these complex JSON structures, allowing developers to: